Botnet-Honeypot/Honeypot/README.md

 # Botnet Honeypot

 ## Requirements

+### System and software
+Recommended minimum amount of RAM is 1GB.
+The machine running the backend is recommended to have a multi-core CPU.
+An operating system capable of running Docker, see [Supported Platforms](https://docs.docker.com/engine/install/#supported-platforms), note that this software has not been tested on the Mac operating system.
+Docker is required to be installed, see [Installing Docker](https://docs.docker.com/engine/install/)

+### Network
 * Port 5432 is used for the database by default, needs to be open for the database machine.
 * Port 22 is used on system(s) that runs the frontend(s), if the system provides an SSH-server it needs to be changed to another port or disabled.
 This port needs to be open for the frontend machine(s).
 * Ports 49152-65535 (IANA unregistered ports) are used for communication between the frontend and backend, so these need to be open for the backend machine.